cri-o/cri-o/docs/crio.8.md

 **--internal-wipe**: Whether CRI-O should wipe containers after a reboot and images after an upgrade when the server starts.
 If set to false, one must run `crio wipe` to wipe the containers and images in these situations.
 This option is deprecated, and will be removed in the future.

 **--irqbalance-config-file**="": The irqbalance service config file which is used by CRI-O. (default: /etc/sysconfig/irqbalance)

+**--irqbalance-config-restore-file**="": Determines if CRI-O should attempt to restore the irqbalance config at startup with the mask in this file.
+Use the 'disable' value to disable the restore flow entirely. (default: /etc/sysconfig/orig_irq_banned_cpus)

 **--listen**="": Path to the CRI-O socket. (default: /var/run/crio/crio.sock)